 Understanding the product owner’s process includes determining how they deal with issues and roadblocks.
 Many times, product owners have to face uncooperative stakeholders, and that puts a bump in the discovery phase.
 While each person has a different way of dealing with these bumps, product owners always have to be diplomatic in the end.

 A product owner should be able to distinguish different roles and teams involved in product development.
-While most product owners understand the difference between a Scrum team and a development team, not everyone can list down the differences.
-A correct answer to this question can be an indicator of how well the candidate understands the roles of their teams.
+Most product owners have experience working in a Scrum product team, but not all of them.

-The main difference between the teams is that the Scrum team consists of the product owner, Scrum Master, and the team.
-They work on sprint measures, product requirements, and user stories.
-Alternatively, the development team does the actual work when it comes to coding, developing, and testing.
+Scrum teams are generally composed of the product owner, Scrum Master, and developers.
+They work together on sprint measures, product requirements, and user stories.
+The development team's work also includes coding, developing, and testing.

 While the product owner has the marketplace knowledge needed to develop a product vision, the rest of the team doesn’t.
 It’s the product owner’s job to communicate the appropriate marketplace knowledge to the Scrum team.
-This question here determines the candidate’s ability to communicate that knowledge successfully.
+The answer to this question determines the candidate’s ability to communicate that knowledge successfully.

 Traditionally, marketplace knowledge is communicated through informal interactions.
-However, planning meetings and having formal discussions is also a great way of explaining current market trends to the Scrum team.
+However, planning meetings and having formal discussions, such as standup, is also a great way of explaining current market trends to the Scrum team.

-9. How would you update the team on the product and market situation?
-What kind of information would you need?
+10. How do you go about updating the team on the product and market situation?
+Where do you source information?

-One of the crucial parts of a product owner’s job is to keep the team up-to-date on any changing market demands and priorities.
-Since the product owner develops the vision, it’s their job to make sure everyone else also understands it.
-This question allows the candidate to not only explain the process but also what information is most important.
+One of the crucial parts of a product owner’s job is to make the team aware of any changing market demands and priorities.
+Since the product owner develops the vision, it’s their job to make sure everyone else understands it too.
+The question allows the candidate to not only explain the process but also what information is most important.